13 Common mistakes using PCMs in R

 - If you can’t work out what the error means, try Googling it (remove any words specific to your data from it first).
 Google may be able to tell you what the issue is and help you find solutions on websites like Stack Overflow.

 - Finally if none of this helps, ask for help.
-I would first advise asking local colleagues/supervisors etc. Then expanding to either emailing the package maintainer or raising an issue on GitHub.
+I would first advise asking local colleagues/supervisors etc. Then expanding to either emailing the package maintainer or raising an issue on GitHub or posting a question on an online forum like Stack Overflow.
 To get help you will need to provide a reproducible example so the person helping you can run the code on their computer.
-So you need to provide the code, the data (and the tree) and the error message you are getting.
+This means you need to provide the code, the data (and the tree) and the error message you are getting.
+Or a subsample of the data if they are very large.

 13.4 What to do if you get a Warning message

 - Don’t panic!
-Warning messages are common and there might be an easy fix.
+Warning messages are common and there’s probably an easy fix.

 - Read the warning carefully.
 Try to understand what it means.
 You may need to Google it.
 In many cases it is nothing to worry about, but it may be alerting you to a serious issue with your analysis.